BruhfessorX/cybercraft5e/docs/player-options/races/lycans.md

 ---

 ### Bestial Resilience
 When you take damage that would reduce you to 0 HP, you can instead drop to 1 HP (once per long rest).

 ---

 ### Scent of the Hunt
 You gain proficiency in Perception (smell-based) checks and Survival checks related to tracking.

 ---

 ### Hybrid Form
 As a bonus action, you can assume a partially feral state for 1 minute.
-You gain advantage on Strength checks and saving throws, and your unarmed strikes deal 1d6 slashing damage.
-This ability recharges after a long rest.
+You gain advantage on Strength and Constitution checks and saving throws, and your unarmed strikes deal 1d6 slashing damage.
+Additionally you gain a bonus to your speed equal to your Dexterity modifier x5.
+You can use this ability a number of times per long rest equal to your Constitution modifier.

 ---